SasaKaranovic/WakeUp-Light/README.md

-Another weekend project that Iíve been working on is Wake-up light.
-Lately Iíve been doing more research on sleep phases and how to ìhackî your brain to wake-up more refreshed and adjust your sleep cycle.
+Another weekend project that I‚Äôve been working on is Wake-up light.
+Lately I‚Äôve been doing more research on sleep phases and how to ‚Äúhack‚Äù your brain to wake-up more refreshed and adjust your sleep cycle.
 There are many studies out there explaining this and providing scientific evidence, so if this is something you are interested in, I encourage you to go and get more detailed information on this subject.
-However I wonít go into too much detail, Iíll just try to give very simple explanation: When you sleep, you are either in REM or deep sleep (NREM) phase.
+However I won‚Äôt go into too much detail, I‚Äôll just try to give very simple explanation: When you sleep, you are either in REM or deep sleep (NREM) phase.
 When you wake up in REM phase you feel fresh, relaxed and full of energy.
-When you are woken up during the deep sleep phase, you feel like youíve just been hit by a bus, and you take long time to actually wake up...
+When you are woken up during the deep sleep phase, you feel like you‚Äôve just been hit by a bus, and you take long time to actually wake up...
 [Read more](http://sasakaranovic.com/projects/diy-wake-up-light-wake-up-easily-and-well-rested/ "Read it on www.SasaKaranovic.com")

 ## Project Goal
 Create a Wake-up Light that will serve as a visual alarm clock.
 As mentioned in the article above, it is much better and has many health benefits to be woken up gently by light than to be rudely woken up by an alarm clock.